aksholokhov/pysr3/paper/readme.md

 * `fixed`, `random`, or `fixed+random` -- features a.k.a. covariates.

 The names of feature columns indicate whether they factor into the model as `fixed` effects, `random` effects, or both (`fixed+random`).

-## Chapter 4.2 Bullying Data
-The data from Chapter 4.2 is in `bullying_data.csv` file.
-See Appendix B.2 for the description and the meaning of features, as well as the [original GBD study](https://www.healthdata.org/results/gbd_summaries/2019/bullying-victimization-level-3-risk).